mschauer/PointProcessInference.jl/README.md

 ```

 The script starts `ggplot2` with `RCall` and `plotposterior` expects as argument the result `res` returned from `inference`.
+For computing the posterior summary measures, the first half of the mcmc iterates are treated as burnin samples.

 ## Example 1